billbrod/foveated-metamers/README.md

 GPUs so you can split up the jobs, making use of the `foveated_metamers/utils.py` script.
 See it's help string for details, but calling it from the command line with different arguments will generate the paths for the corresponding metamers.
-For example, to generate all RGC metamers with a given scaling value, you would run
+For example, to print the path to all RGC metamers with a given scaling value, you would run

 ```
-python foveated_metamers/utils.py RGC -g --print --scaling 0.01
+python foveated_metamers/utils.py RGC -g --scaling 0.01
 ```

-The `-g` argument tells the script to include the gamma-correction step (for viewing on non-linear displays), `--print` tells it to print out the desired output (instead of saving it to file), and `RGC` and `--scaling 0.01` tell it to use that model and scaling value, respectively.
+The `-g` argument tells the script to include the gamma-correction step (for viewing on non-linear displays) and `RGC` and `--scaling 0.01` tell it to use that model and scaling value, respectively.
 While messing with this, pay attention to the `-j n` and `--resources gpu=n` flags, which tell snakemake how many jobs to run at once and how many GPUs you have available, respectively.